Distributed Mean-Field Density Estimation for Large-Scale Systems: Centralized density estimation

 \section{Centralized density estimation}

-In this section, we study the centralized density estimation problem, assuming that the positions of all agents are observable.
-This centralized density filter has been reported in our previous work \cite{zheng2020pde}.
-Our new results include studying its solution properties and using them to improve the stability results.
-Hence, we include the development of the centralized filter for completeness.
+In this section, we study the centralized density estimation problem, assuming all agent states are observable.
+This centralized density filter was reported in our previous work \cite{zheng2020pde}.
+Our new results include studying its solution properties and using them to improve the stability results (with better regularity).
+Hence, we include its development for completeness.

 To design a filter, we rewrite \eqref{eq:FP equation} as an evolution equation and use KDE to construct a noisy observation $y(t)$: